hollyschinsky/pgday-eu-star-track/lesson3.md

    <img class="screenshot2" src="images/ios-network-detect.png"/>

+## Extra Credit
+Requiring users to have to close the notifications is less than ideal.
+Instead, set a timeout and close them programmatically.

 >At this point you could further handle the experience as desired.
 You may want to store some data in local storage or another on-device database to allow them to use the app with the cached data.
 Your app may also have data